Large N limit of Yang-Mills partition function and Wilson loops on compact surfaces: Asymptotics of partition functions

-hence we deduce the expected limit for $Z_{r,T}$. \end{proof} \begin{rmk} For any $T>0,$ it is also possible to deduce the case $g\ge 2$ from the case $g=1$ using that when $G$ is of type $X_r$, for any non-trivial representation $\l\in \widehat{G},$ $d_\l\ge r.$ \end{rmk} \begin{rmk} A proof for the groups $\U(N)$ and $\SU(N+1)$ using heighest weights can be produced similarly to the other cases yielding a different proof of the result of \cite{Lem}, the latter being formulated in terms of Young diagrams. \end{rmk}
+\begin{rmk} For any $T>0,$ it is also possible to deduce the case $g\ge 2$ from the case $g=1$ using that when $G$ is of type $X_r$, for any non-trivial representation $\l\in \widehat{G},$ $d_\l\ge r.$ \end{rmk} \begin{rmk} A proof for the groups $\U(N)$ and $\SU(N+1)$ using heighest weights can be produced similarly to the other cases yielding a different proof of the result of \cite{Lem}, the latter being formulated in terms of Young diagrams. \end{rmk}